jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 ## HTML Template

-Next, create a `template.html` file that will be used as a template for displaying the colors.
+Next, create a `template.html` file for displaying the colors.
 This tutorial uses lodash templates, but any JavaScript templating language could work.
+Note: if you’re using a stylesheet other than Basscss, the classes applied below may differ.

 ```html
 <!DOCTYPE html>